 - surgically implanted breast prostheses after a mastectomy, when the surgery takes place at an inpatient facility

 - blood transfusions

-Medicare Part B covers several outpatient cancer services and treatments.
+Medicare Part B may cover a variety of outpatient cancer services and treatments, such as:

 - outpatient chemotherapy, such as treatment at an infusion center